-March 2019 - A recently implemented Medicare policy will significantly curtail genetic testing for BRCA, Lynch syndrome, and other mutations for cancer survivors who previously had access to these tests.
-Germline (hereditary) cancer genetic testing for beneficiaries who don’t have "recurrent, relapsed, refractory, metastatic, or advanced stages III or IV cancer" will no longer be covered.
-In other words, people who have earlier stage cancer (stage I or II), those who have no evidence of disease or who are “cured” no longer qualify for coverage genetic testing.
+May 2019 - FORCE is fighting a new Medicare policy that significantly reduces access to genetic testing for BRCA, Lynch syndrome, and other hereditary cancer mutations.
+Medicare beneficiaries who don’t have "recurrent, relapsed, refractory, metastatic, or advanced stage III or IV cancer" no longer qualify for genetic testing.
+In other words, people who have earlier stage cancers (stage I or II), those who have no evidence of disease or who are “cured” are not eligible for genetic test coverage.
+Medicare recently agreed to reconsider the policy in response to our concerns.
+Over two dozen other organizations joined FORCE in submitting extensive comments urging changes to the policy.

-On March 7, Medicare published an updated “transmittal” to the Medicare Area Contractors giving the first outward indication that they are seriously contemplating changes to the NCD and/or its interpretation.
+In early March, Medicare published an updated “transmittal” to the MACs giving the first outward indication that they were contemplating changes to the NCD and/or its interpretation.
 The document extended the implementation date of the policy for 30 days and went on to state "CMS is sensitive to the concerns of its stakeholders regarding the interpretation of this policy and will work with the MACs to adjust their respective claims processing systems accordingly."
-The was followed by public remarks from CMS leadership on March 26, indicating that they will revisit the policy in light of the community's concerns.
+The was followed by public remarks from CMS leadership on March 26, indicating that they intended to revisit the policy in light of the community's concerns.

-FORCE is working to introduce federal legislation that will change the Medicare statutes to allow for BRCA counseling, testing, and related evidence-based preventive and risk-reducing services for anyone who meets national guidelines—survivors and previvors.
+FORCE is working to introduce federal legislation aimed at changing the Medicare statutes to allow for genetic counseling, testing, and related evidence-based preventive and risk-reducing services for anyone who meets national guidelines—survivors and previvors.